- Donate to Little Fighters Cancer Trust via any of these Providers:

 RESPECT to all our 2015 Swim for Hope HEROES!!

 Posted on 16 April, 2015, in Blog, News & Events, Swim for Hope and tagged Cancer Survivor, Carina Bruwer, Carina Bruwer Pugliese, childhood cancer, Childhood Cancer Awareness, Little Fighters Cancer Trust, open water swimmer, south africa, Swim For Hope.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on RESPECT to all our 2015 Swim for Hope HEROES!!.